bonzojo/poke-json/README.md

 # Pokedex

 ---
-A cozy pokedex interface using pokeapi.co RESTful API.
+A cozy simple pokedex interface using pokeapi.co RESTful API.
+Input the name of one of the original 150 Pokemon and returns some basic information about them.

 ![example pokedex](example.png)

-## *feature creep*

-- [x] Revised Layout, structure and styling
-- [x] Media Queries for mobile responsiveness
-- [ ] More Novel menu interaction.
-Dropdowns etc
+This project was one of my first introductions to using API calls.
+This was a practise project that I would like to revisit in the future and build a revised Pokedex 2.0 as I think it could be improved visually and make it a bit more interactive and engaging.